Next Steps for Transfer Students

 Complete Residence Hall Application

-This application must be submitted by the specified date in order to be part of the room assignment lottery—so don’t hesitate.
+Housing applications for new transfer students are accepted on a rolling basis.
 Applications received after this date will be considered for available spaces based on the date the application was received.

-Receive your Residence Hall Placement
+Receive Your Residence Hall Placement

-Timeline: July-August
+• Timeline: July-August

-Make your Fall Term Room and Board Payment
+Make Your Fall Term Room and Board Payment

 Fall term payment for room and board due (unless you are on an extended payment plan).

-Timeline: August 31
+• Timeline: Aug.
+31

 5. Transfer Your Credit